Kade-github/Avg4KModDocs/Events.md

 | --- | --- |----------- |
 | lane | int | The lane of the hit note |

-A function that gets called whenever the play successfully hits a note.
+A function that gets called whenever the player successfully hits a note.

 Example: